nickjalbert/design_docs/registry.rst

-provide a straightforward way to swap in existing components to create new agents with different behaviors and learning strategies; as long as each component respects its interface, the specifics of its implementation should not matter for composition.
+provide a straightforward way to swap in existing components to create new agents with different behaviors and learning strategies; as long as each component respects its interface, the specifics of its implementation should not matter for composition. [#]_

 The ACS enables this vision by:

-* Maintaining a centralized registry of Agents, Policies, Learning Strategies, and Environments.
+* Maintaining a centralized registry of agents, policies, learning strategies, and environments.

 * Providing a command-line interface to install these components